The sooner you spot a learning disability, the better. So, this article is here to help you spot some of the common warning signs.

 • Beth Schmidt, the Founder of Wishbone.org.

 In conclusion, Khan Academy is my favorite education resource for parents.
 In fact, I think it’s a resource everyone should explore.
-It’s a good thing Khan has made it easy to try — check out their Web site or one of their apps — on iTunes and Google Play!
+It’s a good thing Khan has made it easy to try — check out their website or one of their apps (on iTunes and Google Play!)

 Executive Function (EF) is like an orchestra conductor for your life.
 And just like a conductor, Executive Function combines a set of skills, in unison, to execute complex tasks to completion.
 Skills like short-term memory, flexibility, and organization… and each is equally important.
 You can group EF skills into two groups:

-• thinking about thinking and
+• thinking about thinking

 • regulating emotions.